ubccpsc/310/resources/readings/Languages.md

 #### Static vs. dynamic types

 Another important language design question is whether the language uses static or dynamic type checking.
-In languages that are statically type checked, _variables_ are given types and a compiler checks that assignments to and usages of these variables are do not violate the type declaration.
+In languages that are statically type checked, _variables_ are given types, and a compiler checks that assignments to and usages of these variables do not violate the type declaration.
 For example, in Java:

 ```java
 int age; // age is declared to be an int